mpawlak2/instalike-instagram-bot/README.md

 </table>

 # starting bot
-If you have provided your username and password combination in `default.cfg` file then start with `python main.py` otherwise use `python main.py -u username -p password`
+If you have provided your username and password combination in `default.cfg` file then start with `python main.py` otherwise use `python main.py -u username -p password`.
+You can create new configuration file by copying `default.cfg`, then you can pass it on startup like that: `python main.py -u username -p password -c filename` where `filename` is name of new configuration file.

 # requirements